0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-01-08-how-gas-works-on-libra-blockchain.md

 Each of these resource dimensions can fluctuate independently of the other.
 However, we also have only one gas price.
 This means the gas usage contributed for each resource dimension needs to be correct, because the gas price only acts as a multiplier to the total gas usage, not usage by dimension.
 Thus, the essential property that we design for is that the gas usage of a transaction needs to be as highly correlated with the real-world cost associated with executing the transaction as possible.

-That's all on this area for now, but stay tuned for an upcoming post where we'll dive into the details of this part of the gas system and how to determine the ratios between different resource dimensions in the Libra blockchain.
+That's all on this area for now, but stay tuned for an upcoming post where we'll dive into the details of this part of the gas system and how to determine the ratios between different resource dimensions in the Diem blockchain.
 Now, let's take a look at how gas is implemented in the VM.

 ### Gas and transaction flow